If your feedback has ever failed or fallen flat, you’re in good company. Feedback training…

-The bottom line is that having career conversations with each person who reports directly to you is the only way to understand their growth trajectory.
-Not only are these conversations crucially important to understanding how to help your people grow, they’re vital to understanding how you can help them grow relevantly.
+The bottom line is that having Career Conversations with each person who reports directly to you is the only way to understand their growth trajectory.
+Not only are these conversations crucially important to understanding how to help your people grow, but they’re also vital to understanding how you can help them grow relevantly.

 Start with the Past – Life Story

 The first step is understanding people’s motivations and values, the things that drive them.
 It’s amazing what you can learn from a person’s life story if you pay close attention to, and ask about, their major pivots and transitions.
 Why did they make those choices?
 What did those transitions teach them about what they love and hate about their work?

 Step two is understanding where people want to be at the pinnacle of their careers.
 While some bosses are skeptical that younger workers know what they want to be when they grow up, everyone has dreams, and you just have to help people make them a little more tangible.
 Other managers worry about asking their reports to hone in on a single vision too early in their careers.

 Don’t use these concerns as excuses to avoid having Career Conversations.
 People change, and their dreams can change.
 This is why it’s important to have regular Career Conversations.
 Just like soliciting criticism from your team, it’s not a one-and-done practice.

 Plan for the Present – Career Action Plan